thisisdubey/dataprocess_streamlit/README.md

     * **📊 Metrics:** Displays key performance scores and the Classification Report.
     * **📈 Plots:** Shows visualizations like Confusion Matrix, Residuals Plot, and Feature Importances.
     * **ℹ️ Data Info:** Provides summary statistics of the original data and details about the preprocessing steps performed.
-7.  **Show Code:** Optionally, check the "Show App Source Code" box in the sidebar.

 ## 📜 Dependencies